Financial-Times/n-heroku-tools/README.md

 # n-heroku-tools
 **WARNING:** n-heroku-tools should **never** be globally installed.
 Always install as a devDependency of your application.

+For patches to NBT 5 please make PRs to the ‘nbt-five’ branch and release from there.

   Usage: n-heroku-tools [options] [command]